Meet the IOLA Team!

 Megan Wawro

-Megan Wawro is an Associate Professor of Mathematics Education in the Department of Mathematics at Virginia Tech in Blacksburg, Virginia.
+Megan Wawro is a Professor in the Department of Mathematics at Virginia Tech in Blacksburg, Virginia.
 Her research interests are in undergraduate mathematics education.
-In particular, her research program includes investigating student thinking and instructional design in linear algebra, student understanding of mathematics in quantum physics, methodologies for documenting mathematical reasoning at individual and collective levels.
-She earned a PhD in Mathematics and Science Education from UC San Diego/San Diego State University, an M.A. in Mathematics from Miami University, and a B.A. in Mathematics from Cedarville University.
+In addition to IOLA, her research program includes investigating student understanding in linear algebra, as well as student reasoning about linear algebra in quantum mechanics and quantum information science.
+She earned a Ph.D. in Mathematics and Science Education from UC San Diego / San Diego State University, an M.A. in Mathematics from Miami University, and a B.A. in Mathematics from Cedarville University.
 Prior to her graduate work, she was a high school mathematics teacher in both Ohio and Switzerland.

 Chris Rasmussen